zavvy logo

 New startup employees can participate in guilds and charters like Frontend Guild and Technical Architecture Guild in a month, while large enterprise employees can participate in about three months.

-Stage 3: Letting Them Code
+Stage 3: Letting them code

 This onboarding stage is every new software engineer and developer's comfort zone, where they do what they do best: coding.
 The fact that you hired them means you’re confident about their technical capabilities for the role, so you can sit back and relax (well, kind of).